MicrosoftStudentAmbassadors-Kenya/GraphQL-Intro/README.md

 **This repository uses an in-memory database**

 Feel free to extend the starter code by connecting it to an existing database or integrate it with a REST API😉

+You can make this repo your own by forking it as well 😀

 ### Learn More:
+Dive deeper into GraphQL fundamentals at [https://www.howtographql.com/](https://www.howtographql.com/)

 Explore building GraphQL APIs with [Apollo Server](https://www.apollographql.com/docs/apollo-server/getting-started/)

-Dive deeper into GraphQL fundamentals at [https://www.howtographql.com/](https://www.howtographql.com/)